 These turtles are freshwater turtles with either olive or black skin.
 In addition to their main coloring, these turtles typically have orange, yellow, or red stripes on their legs, neck, and tail.
 Most painted turtles weigh between 11-18 ounces.
 Females of this species are significantly larger than the males; while females can grow to be up to 12 inches long, males usually only get up to 8 inches long at the most.

 One of the characteristic features of this turtle is that its shell is usually wider than it is long, giving it a rounded shape that is immediately recognizable.
 Some painted turtles have jet-black shells, while others have mild amounts of color lining the rim.
 Western turtles have dark-green shells with bright colors on the bottom, which is called the plastron.
 Meanwhile, Southern and Eastern painted turtles have solid yellow plastrons.
-Midland-painted turtles have a black spot in the middle of their plastron, while the rest of it is usually a deep color of orange.
+Midland-painted turtles have a black spot in the middle of their plastron, while the rest of it is usually a deep orange.

 In the wild, these turtles live in large groups in shallow ponds or streams.
 They spend their time either basking in the sun, swimming in the water, or resting at the bottom of the pond.
 Painted turtles are docile and engaging; in many cases, they won’t be afraid to venture out of the water to interact with a human.

 These turtles live all across North America.
 You can usually find them in ponds, marshes, slow-moving streams, and any other source of water that won’t sweep these little reptiles away.
 In order to be ideal, the water source must have a muddy bottom where the turtle can hide and must be warm enough to maintain the turtle’s internal body temperature.